dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 | grpc-streaming-max-batch-size | int | 2000 | Maximum protocol-side update buffer before dropping all streaming connections|
 | grpc-streaming-max-channel-buffer-size | int | 2000 | Maximum channel size before dropping slow or erroring grpc connections.
 Decreasing this will more aggressively drop slow client connections. |

-**Disclaimer:** We recommend you use this exclusively with your own node, as supporting multiple public gRPC streams with unknown client subscriptions may result in degredated performance.
+**Disclaimer:** We recommend you use this exclusively with your own node, as supporting multiple public gRPC streams with unknown client subscriptions may result in degraded performance.

 ## Connecting to the Stream